 I have already discussed how one can

-to make a completing-read
+leverage ugrep and consult-xref to make a completing-read variant of

 However, today I would like to go a bit further and show how easily Consult can

-be extended to include a command that behaves like consult-grep
+be extended to include a command that behaves like consult-grep,

-as its engine.
+consult-git-grep, and consult-ripgrep, but with ugrep as its engine.
 True,

 something along these lines has been